obgwew/FDSB-FreeDesignStudioBot/README.md

 **Notes:**

-- Some themes require a restart to take effect.
 - The built-in command set is clearly designed to be deliberately simple, with FDScript handling the more complex tasks.
 (However, this is not related to the number of commands I plan to add later.)
 - While FDScript gen 2 offers greater command-line processing capabilities, it's important to note that some poorly planned complexities may produce undesirable results (please report any such issues).